 Create your home inventory now.

 A visual record of your possessions shows proof of ownership.
 This can be accomplished with a video walk-through of your home or through a series of photographs.

 2. Document Thoroughly

-Your home inventory should support the claims process for events ranging from the total loss of your home by fire to the theft of a few items.
+Your home inventory may help the claims process go smoothly for events ranging from the total loss of your home by fire to the theft of a few items.
 That's why it's important to thoroughly document your belongings to ensure proper coverage.